 Canvas Wax (CANVAK) | Waterpoofing

 Canvas wax has been used for centuries as a water-resistant material.
-Waxed fabric is highly sought after for anyone who spends time outdoors.
+Waxed fabric is highly sought after for anyone who spends time outdoors and as a sure-fire method to defend against the elements.
 To cover people in the form of jackets and hats or to cover cars and boats, canvas wax has the potential to keep things and people dry.

 The History of Waxed Canvas

 A long time ago, before synthetic water repellent fabrics were created, there was wax.
 If people wanted waterproof gear, the way to get it was waxing your own items.
 Those who were particularly interested in waterproof fabrics were sailors.
 Back then, tar, grease and even fish oils were applied to sails and rain gear to stay dry.

 Later, travelers would find use in waterproof materials.
 Not only did items like paraffin keep people dry, it kept the winds out.
 By the mid-1800’s, waxed cotton fabrics became manufactured and widely available.

 Today, waxed canvas is used to create a variety of high end products including jackets, bags, Dopp kits, furniture covers and tents.
 Many of these items come with a higher price tag as they are made from natural materials and high-quality waxes.
 But getting canvas and waxing it yourself can be a way to avoid the costs of buying pre-treated canvas.
 It is also a way to retreat your worn out waxed canvas.

 These days, people wax canvas for several reasons, but mostly, they need to retreat their once waterproof canvas items.
 At Canvas ETC, many of our clients use canvas wax on the following:

 - Agricultural Covers: Need to cover that old tractor for the winter?
 Look no further than waxed canvas.

 - Old Tarps: Retreat old tarps with wax like Canvak to prolong use.
 Apply generously to seams.